-Businesses who hire co-op students can benefit in a variety of ways including gaining fresh ideas from the students, filling workforce needs for temporary or short-term projects, developing and training students who turn into future employees, and even being able to obtain tax credits and wage subsidies to support the costs of co-op students.
+Canadian businesses that hire student interns can benefit in a variety of ways including gaining fresh ideas from the students, filling workforce needs for temporary or short-term projects, developing and training students who turn into future employees, and also obtaining tax credits and wage subsidies to support the costs of hiring students.

 Fill a Temporary Void

-A co-op student is a great resource for an organization to manage short-term projects and take on work that full-time staff is unable to manage.
+A student intern is a great resource for an organization to manage short-term projects and take on work that full-time staff is unable to manage.
 Companies have access to the latest talent pool of potential employees before they enter the post-graduate job market.
-Co-op placements are temporary positions, meaning there are no long-term commitments needed from the employer.
-As well, since co-op programs target students for positions related to their field of study, there is no need to advertise over a series of job boards that may bring in unqualified applicants.
+Since internships are typically temporary positions, there does not need to be a long-term commitment from the employer, or the new hire.
+More so, since internship programs target students for positions related to their field of study, there is no need to advertise over a series of job boards that may bring in unqualified applicants.

 Students are Eager to Learn and Make an Impact

-This extensive pool of talented and educated individuals are eager to prove their knowledge in a real-world setting.
+There is an extensive pool of talented and educated individuals eager to test out their recently acquired knowledge in a real-world setting.
 Students can bring high energy to a team, regardless of the position and industry.
-Co-op students may have a goal of being hired on as full-time staff post-graduation, so they are eager to make a positive impact and support the growth of the business.
+Student interns may have a goal of being hired on as full-time staff post-graduation, so they are eager to make a positive impact and support the growth of the business.
 As they are coming straight from modern teaching in the classroom, they are up to date on the latest technologies in their respective fields and can offer fresh insight to organizations.

 Find Your Future Employees

-A co-op position is often called a “long interview.”
-A big attraction of co-op and additional work-integrated learning options is the low-risk opportunity for students and employers to evaluate one another.
-During the placement, employers can assess their students’ skills and see how they integrate in the company atmosphere.
-Once a student graduates, if both the student and employer see a fit to work together, it eliminates the need to start the recruitment process from scratch.
-In this way, participating in a co-op arrangement gives managers the chance to take part in the training of their future long-term colleagues.
+An internship position is often called a “long interview.”
+A big attraction of work-integrated learning options is the low-risk opportunity it presents for students and employers to evaluate one another.
+During the placement, employers can assess the students’ skills and see how they integrate into the overall company culture.
+Once the placement has finished, if both the student and employer see a fit to work together, it eliminates the need to start the recruitment process from scratch.
+In this way, offering an internship arrangement gives managers the chance to take part in the training of their future long-term colleagues.

-A co-op not only has benefits for the employers, but also the students taking part in the placement.
-Since a co-op combines both academia and work terms, students get the chance to test out the waters in their field of study, use first-hand their skills learned in the classroom, and expand their knowledge with real-world work experience.
+An internship not only has benefits for the employers that hire interns, but also the students taking part in the placement.
+Since a co-op / internship can combine both academia and work terms, students get the chance to test out the waters in their field of study, use first-hand their skills learned in the classroom, and expand their knowledge with real-world work experience.
 The experience allows the students to network with potential employers, develop skills, and explore career options.